TeppoHudson/comments-clean-architecture/README.md

 - Can nest comments if in the API payload the replyToId is defined
 - Comments do not have author info (for security), but that can is fetched from another db
 - automatically saves source info (IP etc...)
+- No entity, function etc are tightly coupled.
+We only couple the entities and rules in runtime.

 #depency node libraries